guicamest/GDuplicate-Finder/README.md

 - Open duplicate files with system's default editor
 - Internationalization ( english, spanish )
 - Supported network drives(Smb, Scp, Ftp)
+- Thanks a lot to Diego Parra who provided me with the Gradle build for different platforms with SWT